07947613070

 Bride and father walking down aisle at Fitzrovia Chapel

-I love to photograph small, intimate ceremonies as much as the larger ones.
-In this wedding at the Fitzrovia Chapel, you can see almost every guest quite clearly as the bride approaches the altar.
+I love photographing small, intimate ceremonies as much as larger ones.
+In this wedding at the Fitzrovia Chapel, almost every guest can be seen quite clearly as the bride approaches the altar.

 Ceremony & Vows – The Key Part of the Day

-The ceremony, vows, and signing are the part of the day that everything has led up to.
-It’s essential that your photographer gets things right.
-They must ensure they are in the right place at the right time to capture the key moments and present the couple with a stunning set of photographs that completely tell the story of their wedding day.
-However, certain pitfalls are avoided with planning and a good understanding of how a wedding works.
+The ceremony, vows, and signing are the parts of the day that everything has led up to.
+Your photographer must get things right.
+They have to ensure they are in the right place at the right time to capture the key moments and present the couple with a stunning set of photographs that tell the story of their wedding day.
+However, certain pitfalls can be avoided by planning and understanding how a wedding works.

 Bride cheering as she is married at Fitzrovia Chapel

 The way this image looks shows just how fast-moving the ceremony is for the photographer.
-I hadn’t properly composed the shot when the bride did this.
+I hadn’t finished composing the shot when the bride did this.
 So I quickly fired off a couple of frames to catch her joy as the registrar declared them husband and wife.

 How You Can Best Prepare for Your Wedding Ceremony Photography

-I will start with perhaps the most important tip I can give you if photography of your wedding ceremony is important to you…
+I will start with perhaps the most important tip I can give you if photography of your wedding ceremony is essential to you…

 **My Very Important Wedding Day Tip**

-Discuss Your Photography with the Venue and Registrar/Other Wedding Officiant
+Discuss Your Photography with your Venue Contact and Registrar/Wedding Officiant.

-I have been in the embarrassing and unnecessary position of arriving at a venue in London only to have the presiding official tell me that ‘No photography is allowed’ during the ceremony.
-This news came as a nasty shock to the couple and me.
+I have been in the embarrassing and unnecessary position of arriving at a religious venue in London only to have the presiding official tell me that ‘No photography is allowed’ during the ceremony.
+This news was a nasty shock to the couple and me, too.
 A rule of this severity has only happened once, but on many occasions, I have been limited by less severe restrictions.

 Bride and Groom from the back at wedding in the Statutory Room, Bristol Register Office

-Due to fire restrictions, the Bristol Register Office doesn’t allow more than four guests inside their smallest room.
-This includes the photographer.
+Due to fire restrictions, the Bristol Register Office doesn’t allow more than four guests inside the smallest room, including the photographer.
 But I asked nicely, and they relaxed this, meaning I could capture Joanne and John’s most important part of the day.

 Some Rules on Photography at Wedding Ceremonies to Watch Out For